frankbe/xtemple/README.md

 xtemple
 =======

-a simple template engine for docx and more
+a simple template engine for docx and more (written in scala)